 Opening the wall by the staircase might be the best idea I’ve ever had.
 It was a gamechanger in creating a stunning staircase.
 We took it from being solely functional to a statement piece in the home.
 I detail the full process in my stair runner post here.

 The kitchen is by far my favorite room in the house.
+When we first kicked off interviewing contractors, I knew that finding the right team to make this room special would be the most important part of a partnership with any Chicago home renovation contractor.
 It’s light-drenched with my ideal layout.
 When I designed it, I built it to feature my favorite attributes from both of our homes together.
 The Café appliances are to die for, and I’m obsessed with the color of grey cabinets we landed on.
 I detailed our full kitchen renovation here.

 Shop our kitchen